playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 };
 ```

-React uses [JavaScript's built-in `Array.map` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) in order to loop through each item and map them to some React component.
+React uses [JavaScript's built-in `Array.map` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to loop through each item and map them to some React component.

-We can then use the second argument inside of the `map` in order to gain access to the index of the looped item.
+We can then use the second argument inside of the `map` to gain access to the index of the looped item.

 ## Angular